 MailChimp's conditional merge tag blocks let you insert dynamic content into your email campaign - saving you time and improving the conversion rate.

 For example, let's assume we are selling handbags, and that our target customers are between 18-32 years old.
-Naturally, an 18-year-old will have very different taste to a 32-year-old; therefore, let's assume that our email list is segmented by age.
+Naturally, an 18-year-old will have a very different taste to a 32-year-old; therefore, let's assume that our email list is segmented by age.

 With conditional merge tag blocks, we can create one email campaign that can dynamically update email content (products) according to our segments (age); hence, our 18 years-old customers will receive product recommendations and offers that are specific to them, and our older demographic will receive products and offers that are better suited to their taste - all this can be done in a single email, without having to create multiple email campaigns.